30 (album): Composition

+Songs

 The album opens with "Strangers by Nature", a cinematic song featuring organs, strings and mournful lyrics.
 The song closes with the line "All right then, I'm ready", before leading into "Easy on Me".
 The latter is a piano torch ballad, on which Adele addresses her divorce and pleads for forgiveness and understanding from her son, ex-husband, and herself.
 "My Little Love" is a jazz, R&B, and soul song, which incorporates voice notes of Adele's conversations with her son as she explains the effects of her divorce on his life and apologizes.
 The album's fourth track, "Cry Your Heart Out" is an uptempo piano-driven song, contrasting with its lyrics about depression and anxiety, but also the feeling of relief.
 The production of "Oh My God" incorporates claps, keys, the organ, and bass along with an R&B groove and dance-pop-electropop sample.
 It lyrically details Adele's first time being flirted with after her divorce.
 "Can I Get It" is an upbeat acoustic guitar-driven track with a whistled chorus.
 Lyrically, the song is about love and desiring a true and lasting relationship.
 "I Drink Wine" is a gospel-oriented power ballad, addressing Adele's divorce and shedding her ego before regaining the ability to love again.

 "All Night Parking" is an interlude that features Garner.
 The song is built around a sample of Joey Pecoraro's "Finding Parking" (2017), which in turn samples Garner's 1964 live performance of his song "No More Shadows" on the BBC television program Jazz 625.
 The song is about falling in love in a long-distance relationship and the excitement that comes with it.
 "Woman Like Me", the album's ninth track, has an acoustic instrumental.
 The song is about a partner who is not willing to move on from his previous relationship and lets it cloud his current one.
 Adele calls him out for his laziness and self-doubt.
 "Hold On" is a gospel-tinged song, with Adele backed by a choir.
 The song describes her feelings about her divorce and telling herself to stay hopeful for the future.
 "To Be Loved" is also a piano ballad, on which Adele explains her divorce to her son and hopes to find a path to true happiness.
 The album's closer, "Love Is a Game", is a cinematic jazz-influenced song that lyrically details finding love again and navigating a romantic relationship.